 From John Main OSB, “Growing in God,” THE WAY OF UNKNOWING (New York: Crossroad, 1990), pp. 79-81.

 The real tragedy of our time is that we are so filled with desire, for happiness, for success, for wealth, for power, whatever it may be, that we are always imagining ourselves as we might be.
 So rarely do we come to know ourselves as we are and to accept our present position.
-But the traditional wisdom tells us: know that you are and that you are as you are.
+But traditional wisdom tells us: know that you are and that you are as you are.
 It may well be that we are sinners and if we are, it is important that we should know that we are.
-But far more important for us is to know from our own experience that God is the ground of our being and that we are rooted and founded in him. . . .
-This is the stability that we all need, not the striving and movement of desire but the stability and the stillness of spiritual rootedness.
-Each of us is invited to learn in our meditation, in our stillness in God, that in him we have everything that is necessary. [....]
+But far more important for us is to know from our own experience that God is the ground of our being . . .
+This is the stability that we all need, not the striving and movement of desire, but the stability and the stillness of spiritual rootedness.
+Each of us is invited to learn in our meditation, in our stillness in God, that we already have everything that is necessary. [….]

 After meditation: from St Augustine of Hippo, “The Confessions,” AN ANTHOLOGY OF CHRISTIAN MYSTICISM, ed.
 Harvey D. Egan (Collegeville, MN: The Liturgical Press, 1996), p.
 68.

-Late have I loved you, O Beauty, so ancient and so new, late have I loved you!
-And behold, you were within me and I was outside, and there I sought for you, and in my deformity I rushed headlong into the well-formed things that you have made.
+Long have I loved you, O Beauty, so ancient and so new, long have I loved you!
+And behold, you were within me and I was outside, and there I sought for you, there I rushed headlong into the well-formed things that you have made.
 You were with me, and I was not with you. . . .[But] you called and cried out to me and broke open my deafness; you shone forth upon me and you scattered my blindness; you breathed fragrance and I drew in my breath. . . .